robertroessler/rxmdocklet/README.md

 of the DLL, since there has been a bit of "bloat" in MFC executables over the years, especially if one uses some of the expanded set of available controls.

+Besides being "pure" C++, the code is believed to be both 32/64 -bit "safe", BUT as the only dock(s) it has been tried with are 32-bit apps, RXMDocklet has only received a workout in 32-bit form.

+## Supported Monitoring Apps

+* GPU-Z
+* HWiNFO (1)
+* MSI Afterburner
+* SpeedFan
+* CPUID HWMonitor (2)

+1) only in the pre-built RXMDocklet binary, see comments at end of More Details
+2) only versions 1.14-1.16, again, see comments at end of More Details

 ## Quickstart

 Usage of RXMDocklet is simple: